-[insert name of academy] provides the "opportunity for all to achieve their very best, regardless of their race, religion, gender, abilities, social background or any other personal characteristic".
+Kessingland Church of England Primary Academy provides the "opportunity for all to achieve their very best, regardless of their race, religion, gender, abilities, social background or any other personal characteristic."

-The academy takes its commitment to eliminating discrimination seriously, the annual Equalities Impact Statement is part of our duty to promote Equality. [insert details of academy activities here]
+The academy takes its commitment to eliminating discrimination seriously.
+The annual Equalities Impact Statement is part of our duty to promote Equality.
+Recent activity includes: